 Obsessive-Compulsive Disorder

-Psychiatry and medication management located in Sioux Falls and Yankton, South Dakota.
+Psychiatry and medication management located in Sioux Falls, Yankton, and Rapid City, South Dakota.
 Telehealth available in Washington, Minnesota, Nebraska, Iowa, and Wisconsin

 Obsessive-compulsive disorder (OCD) is a complex and often misunderstood condition that can deeply impact your daily life, work, school, and relationships.
 At Elevate Minds Psychiatry, our experienced team provides compassionate, evidence-based care tailored to your unique needs.
 We offer a range of treatment options, including therapy, emerging approaches, and convenient telemedicine visits.